RazorSiM/razworks/content/keycaps/epbt-grand-tour.md

 There will be collaborations with **RAMA** and **Artkey**

-Inspired from a poster (I love it) that my best friends gave to me for my birthday a couple of years ago.
+Inspired by a poster (I love it) that my best friends gave to me for my birthday a couple of years ago.
 ![NASA Artwork](https://www.jpl.nasa.gov/visions-of-the-future/images/grand_tour.jpg)

 The poster itself is from NASA/JPL.